eilefsen/skyscraper/docs/CLIHELP.md

 Skyscraper -p snes -s thegamesdb --addext '.ext1 ext2'
 ```

+#### searchbasename &lt;EXTENSION&gt;

+Removes file extensions from screenscraper name queries.

+!!! note

+     Only applies to screenscraper queries.

+#### searchbasename-all

+Removes all platform file extensions from screenscraper name queries.

+!!! note

+     Only applies to screenscraper queries.

 ### --cache <COMMAND[:OPTIONS]>

 This is the cache master option.
 It contains several subcommands that allows you to manipulate the cached data for the selected platform.